-ACA is concerned that the differing requirements from state to state will result in confusion for manufacturers as well as Massachusetts residents.
+ACA is concerned that the differing requirements from state to state will result in confusion for manufacturers as well as New Jersey residents.
 Significant differences from state to state in regulatory programs are problematic and burdensome for the paint and coatings industry since manufacturers with a nationwide customer base will find developing any compliance plan(s) to be extremely challenging.
 The coatings industry routinely conducts interstate transactions where their products are shipped across state lines, thereby requiring companies to comply with various applicable federal and state laws.

-ACA provides the following recommendation to H.926 to provide consistency with other existing packaging EPR laws in the U.S.
+ACA provides the following recommendation to A5009 to provide consistency with other existing packaging EPR laws in the U.S.

-1. To promote ease of compliance by industry, amend the definition of 'packaging' to include additional exemptions commonly found in other states' packaging EPR laws.
+1. To promote ease of compliance by industry, amend Section 13 of A50092 to include additional exemptions commonly found in other states' packaging EPR laws.

-Within other states' packaging EPR laws, there exists several exemptions to the term 'packaging.'
+Within other states' packaging EPR laws, there exists several exemptions to what constitutes a covered product.
 These exemptions include but are not limited to the following: